robjkc/robjkc.github.io/README.md

 - Created **UI/UX** of all screens in new graphical point-of-sale.
 - Worked with team of off-shore developers in order to progress project.
 - Created multiple tools to speed up developement including the **FFM simulator**, which allowed frontend and backend developers to progress independently.
-- Implemented advanced **type-ahead logic** used to caputure and output typed information on screens not yet visible.
+- Implemented advanced **type-ahead logic** used to capture and output typed information on screens not yet visible.
 - Created **application framework** using specialized deployment strategy in order to push changes to stores in separate packages.

 ### O'Reilly Auto Parts Credit Card processing